SAP-samples/teched2022-IN280/exercises/ex4/ex44/readme.md

-# Exercise 4.4 - Understand how the health rating of a service is calculated
+# Exercise 4.4 - Calculation of a service's health rating

 This exercise serves for your understanding how the rating of a tenant's health is calculated in the Health Monitoring use case of SAP Cloud ALM.
-It is only optional and if you want to perform only necessary steps you can jump directly to [Get an overview on monitored metrics of a Cloud Integration service](/exercises/ex4/ex45).
+It is only optional and if you want to perform only necessary steps you can jump directly to [Monitored metrics of Cloud Integration](/exercises/ex4/ex45).

 The technical metrics from a monitored services can be used to calculate the overall health of a monitored service.
 E.g. Cloud Integration is pulled every 5 minutes.